Double Iridium Satellite Flare

 Focal Ratio: f 2

-Guiding: Auto with homebrew webcam autoguider through main scope
+Guiding: Auto with homebrew webcam autoguider through main

 Conditions: Visually clear